pratyakshkwatra/stock_market_game/README.md

 # 📈 Stock Market Game

-Welcome to the **Stock Market Game**, a Grade 12 Computer Science project by **Pratyaksh Kwatra** and **Aarav Rai**.
+Welcome to the **Stock Market Game**, a Grade 12 Computer Science project by [Pratyaksh Kwatra](https://github.com/pratyakshkwatra) and [Aarav Rai](https://github.com/Aarav-Rai).
 This project combines finance, technology, and gamification to offer users an engaging way to learn about stocks and the stock market.

 ## 🌟 Features